thierryseegers/Mashup-Man/README.md

 They also respect video game makers' wishes to remove assests when requested.

 The reason I'm saying all this is that, though they are easily available online, I have not committed in this codebase neither the sprites nor the sound effects that I'm using.
 Yes, it's a "fangame" but I don't necessarily agree that because something is a fan-thing you can do what you want with the author's material and contents.
 Same with the "non-profit" argument.
-One can't copy and redistribute the Harry Potter stories regardless of whether you ask for money in return.
+One can't copy and redistribute the Harry Potter novels regardless of whether you ask for money in return.

 That said, should you copy the assets yourself in the expected folder, you will have a functioning game like shown in the video.
 Further, I plan to use a different approach to reusing game assets in the future and that is to read them directly from ROMs.